james-menzies/robots/README.md

 #### Methods

-* `static void initialize(Table t)` - Required to initialized the application state.
-Failing to to call this function before calling `onPlace` will result in an exception being thrown.
+* `static void initialize(Table t)` - Required to initialize the application state.
+Failing to call this function before calling `onPlace` will result in an exception being thrown.
 * `static Controller getInstance()` - Get the single running instance of the `Controller` class.
 * `void onPlace(Coordinate c, Orientation o)` - This will place a `Robot` on the table.
 This method will perform no function if the `Coordinate` argument is beyond the range of the table.
 This method must also be called before any of the other handlers, which will perform no function until that point.
 * `void onMove()` - Inspects the `activeRobot` variable and calls the `move()` method on the `Table`.